 The rules are different for kids who qualify through an ESRD diagnosis.
 Kids with ESRD can only apply for Medicare parts A, B, and D. The rules for each part of Medicare for kids with ESRD are explained below:

 - Part A. Medicare Part A is hospital insurance.
 Part A covers inpatient services that a child with ESRD might need, including kidney transplants.

 - Part B. Medicare Part B is medical insurance.
 Part B covers doctor’s office visits, outpatient dialysis treatments, medical equipment, and other outpatient services.

 - Part C (Medicare Advantage).
 Medicare Advantage plans combine parts A and B into a single plan.
-Children who qualify for Medicare because they have ESRD aren’t eligible for Medicare Advantage.
+As of 2021, people with ESRD are now eligible to enroll in a broader range of Medicare Advantage plans.

 - Part D. Medicare Part D is prescription drug coverage.
 Children who qualify through their ESRD diagnosis can purchase Part D plans to help pay for prescription drugs.

 - Medicare supplement (Medigap).
 Medigap plans help pay for the out-of-pocket costs of Medicare.
 Kids who qualify for Medicare because of their ESRD diagnosis aren’t eligible for Medigap.

 Medicare for kids has the same costs as Medicare for adults.
 This means you’ll need to pay all the monthly premiums, deductibles, and copayments that you would for standard Medicare enrollment.